-The most prominent feature of Washington, D.C., the Washington Monument, is scheduled to be closed through spring 2019 for elevator modernization work.
+The most prominent feature of Washington, D.C., the Washington Monument, is closed until further notice.
 Modeled after an Egyptian obelisk, its stands 555 feet tall and from its peak you to can survey the whole city!

-Not far away sits the iconic Lincoln Memorial, which is famously depicted on U.S.
+Not far away sits the iconic Lincoln Memorial, which is famously depicted on U.S. currency and became a focal point of the Civil Rights Movement.